Advisors – East Broad Campus:

 1. Complete the application procedure for admission to GSCC;

-2. Complete and submit the Realtime Reporting application form to the Realtime Reporting Department;
+2. Complete and submit the Realtime Reporting application form to the Court Reporting Department;

-3. Submit official transcripts of all high school and college work both to the Office of Admissions and to the Realtime Reporting Department; Click Here for Transcript Request Form PDF
+3. Submit official transcripts of all high school and college work both to the Office of Admissions and to the Court Reporting Department; Click Here for Transcript Request Form PDF

 4. Submit a résumé of work experience, activities, and honors to the Realtime Reporting Department, if any;

-5. Complete the ACT COMPASS placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and
+5. Complete the ACCUPLACER placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and

-6. Complete the above requirements no later than the last Friday before July 31.
+6. Complete the above requirements no later than July 1.

 Selection and Notification

-1. A beginning class is admitted to the Realtime Reporting Program in the Fall Semester only.
+1. A beginning class is admitted to the Court Reporting Program in the Fall Semester only.

-2. All applicants who have completed the Realtime Reporting admission procedure and who have satisfied the admission requirements no later than the last Friday before July 31 will be reviewed by the Realtime Reporting Admissions Committee prior to Fall Semester registration.
+2. All applicants who have completed the Court Reporting admission procedure and who have satisfied the admission requirements no later than July 1 will be reviewed by the Realtime Reporting Admissions Committee prior to Fall Semester registration.

 3. Applicants will be ranked for admission on the basis of the date of the receipt of their application, academic transcripts, examination scores, and references.
 In light of the availability of equipment and space – or the lack thereof – the number of applicants admitted will be limited, with the selection to be based on the ranking of applicants.